blakedehaas/clare/README.md

-# CLARE: Novel binned classification-regression network for plasmasphere electron temperature
+# CLARE: CLARE: Binned Classification Neural Network for Electron Temperature Prediction

 TODO: Add short description and link to the paper